Terms and conditions of use

-Keeps track of which inquiries that are associated with a particular unique visitor.
+Keeps track of which inquiries are associated with a particular unique visitor.
 Always created if cookies are not disabled in the web browser and are required in order for the website to function normally.

 Does not contain any personal data and is not used to collect information.
-A value used to hold the visitor's visit to the website together.
+A value is used to hold the visitor's visit to the website together.

 Expires automatically when you close the web browser. (session cookie)